anandshridhar/python-gis-scripts/README.md

 # python-gis-scripts
-Python scripts for GIS related things
+Python scripts for GIS related things.
+These work on streamlit technology.